Calling all pit bull parents!

 Let’s jump right in!

 The Particulars of Pit Bull Nutrition

 Generally speaking, pit bulls have similar nutritional requirements to other active, working breeds.
-However, they do exhibit a few peculiarities which warrant attention.
+However, the pit bull dog breed does exhibit a few peculiarities which warrant attention.

 Pit Bulls Are Stocky, But Not Necessarily “Large”

 Pit bulls are stocky dogs with broad chests and blocky heads, but they rarely weigh as much as you would think by looking at them.

 In fact, pit bulls rarely weigh more than about 60 pounds (although there are exceptions).
 While this is quite a handful of dog (particularly when it comes in such a high-energy package), they are best described as mid-sized.